 We have a limited operating history and since our inception we have incurred losses, including net losses of \$3,033,000 and \$123,000 for the years ended June 30, 2003 and 2002, respectively.
-Since our inception through September 30, 2003, we have sustained cumulative net losses of \$4,270,000, which includes a net loss of \$1,114,000 for the quarter ended September 30, 2003.
+Since our inception through June 30, 2003, we have sustained cumulative net losses of \$3,156,000.
 We anticipate that we will incur operating losses and negative cash flow for the foreseeable future.
 To date we have not commercialized any products and are not certain that we will be able to do so.
-We are currently developing only one drug, phenoxodiol, and if we are unable to successfully develop and commercialize phenoxodiol or license other viable drug candidates, our ability to sustain future operations will be diminished We have not received regulatory approval to commercialize phenoxodiol, and therefore we have not generated revenues from the distribution and sale of any products.
+We are currently developing only one drug, phenoxodiol, and if we are unable to successfully develop and commercialize phenoxodiol or license other viable drug candidates, our ability to sustain future operations will be diminished.
+We have not received regulatory approval to commercialize phenoxodiol, and therefore we have not generated revenues from the distribution and sale of any products.
 Clinical trials have a high risk of failure and any failure could impair the commercial prospects for phenoxodiol.
-Furthermore, because we depend on Novogen for our intellectual property rights, our personnel and our supply of phenoxodiol, any failure by Novogen to protect the intellectual property rights related to phenoxodiol, to meet our staffing needs or to supply sufficient quantities of phenoxodiol, may hinder our operations and prospects for growth.
+Furthermore, because we depend on Novogen for intellectual property rights, our personnel and our supply of phenoxodiol, any failure by Novogen to protect the intellectual property rights related to phenoxodiol, to meet our staffing needs or to supply sufficient quantities of phenoxodiol, may hinder ou operations and prospects for growth.